 - Review the rules below to be a participant.

-- If you have been paired with someone, the Mentor Program Coordinator will reach out to advise of your new mentor/mentee.
+- If you are paired with someone, the Mentoring Program Coordinator will reach out to advise of your new mentor/mentee.

-- Attend the Schar Mentor Program Orientation on Wednesday, September 11, 2019 at the Schar School.
+- Attend the virtual Schar Mentoring Program Orientation on Thursday, September 17, 2020.

 - Begin your mentoring relationship.

-Open to all Schar alumni within 3 years of graduation or current Schar Graduate students
+Open to all Schar alumni within 3 years of graduation or current Schar Graduate or Undergraduate students

-- Volunteer Commitment: One year, with monthly (suggested frequency) “meetings” with mentor.
+- Volunteer Commitment: One year, with monthly (suggested frequency) communication with mentor (Virtual or in person).
 Non-Local participants can meet virtually.

 - Prepare for meetings.

-- Bring your resumes and other relevant documents.
+- Bring your resume and other relevant documents.

-- Have a topic researched and defined that you would like to discuss.
+- Have a topic prepared that you would like to discuss.

 - Be prompt and on-time.

-- If applicable forward your mentor read-ahead materials ahead of the meeting.
+- If applicable provide your mentor read-ahead materials ahead of the meeting.

-- Continuously show progress as how you have applied what you learned.
+- Continuously show progress as to how you have applied what you learned.

-- Attend Mentoring Orientation, September 11, 2019 and other networking events with your Mentor.
+- Attend the Mentoring Orientation on September 17, 2020 and other networking events with your mentor.

 - Provide feedback to the Schar School.
-If there are any concerns between you and your mentor, please reach out to the Program Coordinator as soon as possible.
-Also, the Schar School will issue a mid-year survey and/or brief check-in call throughout the year requesting your feedback.
+If there are any concerns or issues between you and your mentor, please reach out to the Program Coordinator as soon as possible.
+The Schar School will also issue a mid-year survey and/or brief check-in call throughout the year requesting your feedback.

 Open to all current Schar Alumni who have 3+ years of experience in the professional field they want to mentor in.

-- Volunteer Commitment: One year, with monthly (suggested frequency) “meetings” with mentee.
+- Volunteer Commitment: One year, with monthly (suggested frequency) communication with mentee.
 Non-Local participants can meet virtually.

 - Provide regular, ongoing professional assistance with resumes, identifying career opportunities, and career counseling.

-- Attend Mentoring Orientation, September 11, 2019 and other networking events with your Mentee.
+- Attend Mentoring Orientation on September 17, 2020 and other networking events with your mentee.

-- Provide feedback to The Schar School.
-If there are any concerns between you and your mentor, please reach out to the Program Coordinator as soon as possible.
-Also, the Schar School will issue a mid-year survey and/or brief check-in call throughout the year requesting your feedback.
+- Provide feedback to the Schar School.
+If there are any issues or concerns between you and your mentor, please reach out to the Program Coordinator as soon as possible.
+The Schar School will also issue a mid-year survey and/or brief check-in call throughout the year requesting your feedback.

 MENTORING PROGRAM TIPS: